emihu/rising-waters/README.md

 # rising-waters
-An educational game about flood prevention.
+An educational game about flood prevention by Making Waves Corporation.